bwakedavis/Crowd-funding-SmartContract/ajax/README.md

 You gonna like it.Lets look how you can update data asynchonously with Ajax

-Create a html file where we will dispaly the data we fetch with ajax **index.html**
+Create a html file where we will display the data we fetch with AJAX on the browser.

+Create a JavaScript file to put you JS code and link it or you can use script tag on you html **index.html**

 ```HTML